Where Credit Is Due

 The escalating debt burden has provoked calls by the G20 for suspension of debt payments.
 But Africa’s debt today is highly complex, and owed to a wider range of lenders.
 A new approach is needed, and could turn crisis into opportunity.
 Urgent action by both lenders and borrowers can reduce risk, while carefully preserving market access; and smart deployment of private finance can provide the scale of investment needed to achieve development goals and tackle the climate emergency.

 Gregory Smith (PhD) is an economist who analyses and overturns commonly held assumptions about investing in emerging and frontier markets.
-He has worked in global finance at the UN and World Bank.
+He has advised African governments, worked in global financial markets as an investor, and as an economist at the World Bank.
 His research has featured on Bloomberg and in The Economist, the Financial Times and The Wall Street Journal.